 2013 – 2017

-- Marc Parlange serves as twelfth Dean of Applied Science.
+- Marc Parlange serves as twelfth Dean, Faculty of Applied Science.

 On January 4, Applied Science launches the Master of Engineering Leadership (MEL) and Master of Health Leadership (MHLP) degree programs, offered in collaboration with the Sauder School of Business and School of Nursing (MHLP).

-- James Olson serves as Interim Dean of Applied Science
+- James Olson serves as thirteenth Dean, Faculty of Applied Science.